laike9m/ezcf/README.md

 OK, stop talking, show us some code!

 On the left is what you'll normally do, on the right is the ezcf way.
-Much more elegant isn't it?
+**All you need is `import ezcf` first, then `import filename` without extension.** Nothing else!

 ![](https://github.com/laike9m/ezcf/raw/master/code_compare.png)

+For instance, here we want to load file `config.json`.
+With a single line of code `import config`, everything is done and you're happy.

 ## Install